department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/tele-urgent-care/research-summary.md

 # Background and goals
-The goal of our UX research is to ask how might we uncover opportunities to improve the Veteran experience of Tele-Urgent Care?
+The goal of our UX research is to uncover opportunities to improve the Veteran experience of Tele-Urgent Care.
+We aim to:
-Develop a thorough understanding of the Veteran’s end-to-end experience of accessing immediate care at the VA.
+- Develop a thorough understanding of the Veteran’s end-to-end experience of accessing immediate care at the VA.
-Discover what Veteran needs might be unmet by the current path or proposed solutions.
+- Discover what Veteran needs might be unmet by the current path or proposed solutions.
-Uncover new opportunities to improve the Veteran experience of Tele-Urgent Care.
+- Uncover new opportunities to improve the Veteran experience of Tele-Urgent Care.

 This research report covers conversational interviews conducted January 5-14, 2022.